KatherineMichel/tech-and-funding-toolkit/my-workshop-toolkit.md

 Selection
 Saturate and Group
 Point of View Madlib
-I Like, I Wish, What If
 Inspirational Info Source
 3-12-3
 Needs / Wants / Desires
+I Like, I Wish, What If
+5 Whys
 Who / What / Where / When
 What, Why, How
 Why, How, Laddering